 - None of these factors are more important than the other.

-- Because we work with a variety of lenders with different requirements, it’s likely that even if you don’t have the perfect financial situation, we can find you an offer.
+- Because we work with a variety of lenders with different requirements, it’s likely that even if you don’t have the perfect financial situation or the newest car, we may still be able to find you an offer.

 As Wayne Gretzky said, “you miss 100% of the shots you don’t take.”
 Why miss out on thousands on potential savings for fear of non-approval?